ericallam/docrails/guides/source/webpacker.md

 document.body.appendChild(myImage);
 ```

-To reference Webpacker static assets from a Rails view, the assets need to be explicitly required from Webpacker-bundled JavaScript files.
+If you need to reference Webpacker static assets from a Rails view, the assets need to be explicitly required from Webpacker-bundled JavaScript files.
 Unlike Sprockets, Webpacker does not import your static assets by default.
 The default `app/javascript/packs/application.js` file has a template for importing files from a given directory, which you can uncomment for every directory you want to have static files in.
 The directories are relative to `app/javascript`.
 The template uses the directory `images`, but you can use anything in `app/javascript`:

 ```
 const images = require.context("../images", true)